brimdata/zync/design.md

 ```
 {customerID:1,menuID:200,qty:2,total:3.98}
 ```
-`zinger sync` would then sync this result --- which here is a single record but would more generally be multiple records --- by wrapping it in Kafka meta info and updating the cursor, e.g., as follows:
+`zync sync` would then sync this result --- which here is a single record but would more generally be multiple records --- by wrapping it in Kafka meta info and updating the cursor, e.g., as follows:
 ```